-We now compare Case (A) above to the dynamics arising in an alternative induction setting where the effector molecule binding determines whether a protein is active as a repressor or as an activator.
+We now compare induction Case I above to the dynamics arising in an alternative setting, Case II, where the effector molecule binding determines whether a protein is active as a repressor or an activator.
 Fig.~\ref{fig:statesweights_comp}(B) outlines the thermodynamic states and weights in this setting, from which we model the system with the differential equations

-For reasons that become clear once plotted, we consider systems allowing a larger maximal expression of $\bar{a} + \bar{b} = 4$.
+To aid in visual comparison with induction Case I, we consider systems allowing a larger maximal expression of $\bar{a} + \bar{b} = 4$.
 Specifically, we will set $\bar{a} = \bar{b} = 2$ for equally strong contributions from the basal and activated expression levels.

-Fig.~\ref{fig:Model1vs3_b2} compares the system defined by induction case (A), now for $\bar{a} = \bar{b} = 2$, with the corresponding model in panel (B) for the alternative induction approach highlighted in Eqns.~\ref{eq:Model3R1} -~\ref{eq:Model3R3}.
-We observe that in the low inducer concentration regime, while the dynamical structure remains the same, the saddle points allowing $\bar{R}_1$ expression are skewed toward favoring $\bar{R}_1$ expression.
-In this regime, a low inducer concentration means a high probability $p_{\text{act}}(c)$ of $\bar{R}_1$ acting as a repressor, and low probability $1-p_{\text{act}}(c)$ of acting as an activator.
-With $[1-p_{\text{act}}(c)]\bar{R}_1 \:\rightarrow\: 0$ in Eqn.~\ref{eq:Model3R1}, $\bar{R}_1$ expression is essentially limited only by regulatory repression from $\bar{R}_2$ and $\bar{R}_3$, while the remaining two repressors are additionally regulated by $p_{\text{act}}(c)\bar{R}_1$.
-The resulting skewness of the central cluster to favor $\bar{R}_1$ places the $\bar{R}_2$ and $\bar{R}_3$-dominant stable states in deeper potential wells.
+Fig.~\ref{fig:Model1vs3_b2} compares the system defined by induction Case I, now for $\bar{a} = \bar{b} = 2$, with the corresponding model in panel (B) for the alternative induction approach highlighted in Eqns.~\ref{eq:Model3R1} -~\ref{eq:Model3R3}.
+We observe that in the low inducer concentration regime, while the dynamical structure remains the same, the saddle points allowing $\bar{R}_1$ expression in panel (B) are now skewed toward favoring $\bar{R}_1$ expression.
+In this regime, a low inducer concentration implies a high probability $p_{\text{act}}(c)$ of $\bar{R}_1$ acting as a repressor, and a low probability $1-p_{\text{act}}(c)$ of acting as an activator.
+With $[1-p_{\text{act}}(c)]\bar{R}_1 \:\rightarrow\: 0$ in Eqn.~\ref{eq:Model3R1}, $\bar{R}_1$ expression is limited only by regulatory repression from $\bar{R}_2$ and $\bar{R}_3$, while the remaining two repressors are additionally regulated by $p_{\text{act}}(c)\bar{R}_1$.
+The resulting skewness of the central fixed point cluster to favor $\bar{R}_1$ places the $\bar{R}_2$ and $\bar{R}_3$-dominant stable states in deeper potential wells.
 It thus requires a less significant perturbation to transition out of the $\bar{R}_1$-dominant stable state into one of the other stable states.